“NDAA will help modernize our military equipment, restore our military readiness, and provide a much-deserved pay raise to our troops”

 This year’s NDAA authorizes increasing the size of our military to combat the threats we face while also increasing funding for maintenance, training opportunities, and for modernizing facilities, ships, planes, and weapons (among other things).

-Today, the House voted on the final version of this bill, which will then head to the Senate for a final vote before being sent to the president’s desk.
-After extensive consultation with our military leaders,our military personnel will finally get the equipment, care, and pay raise they deserve and need through this year’s NDAA.
+On December 12, 2017, President Trump signed the FY 2018 NDAA bill into law.
+After extensive consultation with our military leaders, our military personnel will finally get the equipment, care, and pay raise they deserve and need through this year’s NDAA.

 Here are the top 10 things you should know about the FY 2018 NDAA Bill